AI4EPS/PhaseNet/README.md

 1. For large dataset and GPUs, larger batch size can accelerate the prediction.
 2. Plotting figures is slow.
 Removing the argument of **--plot_figure** can speed the prediction
 3. If using input data length other than 3000, specify argument **--input_length=**.
 But this is not suggested as the model is trained using input length of 3000.
 Too long input length would degrade the performance.
 4. The activation thresholds for P&S waves are set to 0.5 as default.
 These two values can be changed to improve the detection performance.
-Specify **--tp_prob_min** and **--ts_prob_min** to change the two thresholds.
+Specify **--tp_prob** and **--ts_prob** to change the two thresholds.

 ### 5. Train